mcgill-ecse211-f19/dpm-wifi-package/README.md

 To disable printing of `WifiConnection` messages, set `Resources.ENABLE_DEBUG_WIFI_PRINT` to `false`.
 - The file `layout.xml` in the `Server/` folder contains a list of all possible parameters.
 - Post on the discussion board if you have questions.
 You may also contact your mentor TA.
+- If there are any issues/bugs, or if you have suggestions on how we can improve this codebase or this documentation, open an issue [here](https://github.com/mcgill-ecse211-f19/dpm-wifi-package/issues).